symfony/symfony-docs/reference/configuration/framework.rst

 which you can use whenever the application needs an immutable random string to add more entropy.

-As with any other security-related parameter, is a good practice to change this value from time to time.
+As with any other security-related parameter, it is a good practice to change this value from time to time.
 However, keep in mind that changing this value will invalidate all signed URIs and Remember Me cookies.
 That's why, after changing this value, you should regenerate the application cache, delete the HTTP Cache